Bush camping in the Okavango Delta is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 There is nothing worse than hanging your ass over a hole in the ground when the Jackals start howling, scaring the shit out of you (no pun intended) and sending you racing back to camp.
 Poor Dave, I would make him accompany me to the toilet every time after that.

 Okavango Delta- Day 2

-We never did find elephants while bush walking in the delta but we did come across 2 different herds of Zebra.
-Contrasting the zebra with the dry, yellow surroundings made for some nice photos and perhaps a sneak peak of what the Serengeti will be like for us.
+We never did find elephants while bushwalking in the delta but we did come across 2 different herds of Zebra.
+Contrasting the zebra with the dry, yellow surroundings made for some nice photos and perhaps a sneak peek of what the Serengeti will be like for us.
 This was the highlight of both bush walks and we never came across anything else too exciting.

-Back in camp it was back to siesta time but the heat had already started to kick in and even in the shade the tents were sweltering.
-Dave and a fellow traveler opted for a swim in the Okavango Delta waters that left them refreshed but chilled and then later headed for a short walk from camp where we had spotted a large elephant skull the day before.
+Back in camp, it was back to siesta time but the heat had already started to kick in and even in the shade, the tents were sweltering.
+Dave and a fellow traveler opted for a swim in the Okavango Delta waters that left them refreshed but chilled and they later headed for a short walk from the camp where we had spotted a large elephant skull the day before.

 Details of Visiting the Okavango Delta

-Tipping the polers.
 Don’t skimp here.
 These people are passionate and go out of their way to ensure you have a great time.
-Plus their great to interact with and you will enjoy 2 fantastic nights around the fire of storytelling and games.
+Plus they are great to interact with and you will enjoy 2 fantastic nights around the fire of storytelling and games.
 Be generous with them, they don’t have much and all live in the villages you will pass through on the way to the delta.

 Pre-Trip Preparation.
 Make sure you have everything charged before heading into the Okavango Delta.
 It is a real bush camp and that means there is no electricity.
 Bring spare batteries for your camera equipment and headlamps.
 Bring toilet paper and bring mosquito repellent.
 Also, don’t forget any medication you take or your anti-malarial medication.